 The fields of archaeology and anthropology must show that the Nephites were a sub-group of a larger, pre-existing culture.
 Whatever their cultural differences were must be reflected in the archaeological record.
 If the predominant culture group and archaeological remains are presumed to be Nephite, that modeler and his or her model is wrong.

 Because the location of Lamanite lands are known in relation to Nephite lands, we know where the greater Lamanite culture should be, and where the Nephite sub-culture should be.
 The larger Lamanitish culture should extend from the South and East toward Nephite lands on the North; i.e. Lamanite culture should therefore be stronger South and East of any proposed model.
-This dynamic alone will eliminates 97% of all other models.
+This dynamic will alone will eliminate 97% of the models.

 Lewiston Mound near Niagara, NY, at Artpark: